Jeremy Bytes

 More info...

-C# 8 brought new features to interfaces, including default implementation, access modifiers, and static members.
-We'll look at these new features, and see where they are useful and where they should be avoided.
+C# 8 & C# 11 brought new features to interfaces, including default implementation, access modifiers, and static members.
+We'll look at these features, and see where they are useful and where they should be avoided.
 The world of interfaces has changed; the line between interfaces and abstract classes has blurred; and C# now has multiple inheritance (sort of).
 With some practical tips, "gotchas", and plenty of examples, we'll see how to use these features effectively (and safely) in our code.

 More info...